holepunchto/pear-docs/building-blocks/hypercore.md

 #### `const bs = core.createByteStream([options])`

-Make a byte stream to read a range of bytes.
+Makes a byte stream to read a range of bytes.

 ``` js
 // Read the full core